Jnez405/reading-notes/Course201/class-02.md

    - **|| (Logical OR):**
      - Returns true if at least one operand is true.
      - If both operands are false, returns false.

+## Things I Want to Know More About
+can you have more than one css styles file?